wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

     After your organization is added to a channel, you need to add your peer's signing certificate to the channel so that other members can verify your digital signature during transactions.
 The peer uploads its signing cert during installation, so that you need to only synchronize the certificate to the channel.
 On the "Channels" screen of the Network Monitor, locate the channel that your organization joins and select **Sync Certificate** from the drop-down list under the **Action** header.
 This action synchronizes the certificates across all the peers on the channel.
 You might need to wait for a few minutes so that the channel sync can complete before you issue join channel commands.

-After your organization is part of the channel, follow the instructions of [Joining a channel](/docs/services/blockchain/v10_application.html#dev-app-join-channel-sdk).
+After your organization has become a member of a channel, you can use the SDK to [join your peer to a channel](https://fabric-sdk-node.github.io/release-1.4/Channel.html#joinChannel){: external}.
 You need to provide the URL of the ordering service and the channel name.

 ### Using the SDK to install chaincode on the peer
 {: #remote-peer-aws-operate-install-cc-sdk}

-Follow the instructions to use the SDK to [install a chaincode](/docs/services/blockchain/v10_application.html#dev-app-install-cc-sdk) on your peer.
+Use the SDK to [install a chaincode](https://fabric-sdk-node.github.io/release-1.4/Client.html#installChaincode){: external} on your peer.

 ### Using the SDK to instantiate chaincode on the channel
 {: #remote-peer-aws-operate-instantiate-cc-sdk}

 Only one member of the channel needs to instantiate or update chaincode.
 Therefore, any network member of the channel with peers on {{site.data.keyword.blockchainfull_notm}} Platform can use the Network Monitor to instantiate chaincode and specify endorsement policies.
-However, if you want to use the peer to instantiate chaincode on a channel, you can use the SDK and follow the instructions to [instantiate a chaincode](/docs/services/blockchain/v10_application.html#dev-app-instantiate-cc-sdk).
+However, if you want to use the peer to instantiate chaincode on a channel, you can use the SDK to [instantiate a chaincode](https://fabric-sdk-node.github.io/release-1.4/Channel.html#sendInstantiateProposal){: external}.

 ## Using the CLI to operate the peer